tomastokar/Neural-Additive-Models/README.md

 ```

 ## Running
-COMPAS demo can be run by:
+COMPAS demo, and analogously other demos, can be run by:
 ```
 python compas_demo.py
 ```